lakeholdings/epod-guide/docs/merchant-guide.md

 So far we've seen how to install EPOD, add the product builder and cart to the store, List products and modify scenes.
 Now we are going to go through placing an order as a customer.
 Everything should now work end to end.
 New orders will flow into Epic Prints fulfillment pipeline to be manufactured and shipped to your end customer.

-Purchasing a product is as easy as uploading an image to the product and selecing add to cart. [watch our video](./videos/purchase-product.mov) or view the screenshot below.
+Purchasing a product is as easy as uploading an image to the product and selecing add to cart. [watch our video (Comming Soon)](./videos/purchase-product.mov) or view the screenshot below.

 ![Add to Cart](../images/add-to-cart.gif)